ibm-cloud-docs/cis/edge-function-actions.md

 # Using Edge function actions and triggers
 {: #edge-functions-actions}

 Edge functions consist of two main components: actions and triggers.
-Actions are JavaScript files that define logic to be executed at the edge.
-Triggers are URL-based routing rules that determine when and under what conditions those actions run.
+Actions are JavaScript files that define logic to be run at the edge.
+Triggers are routing rules based on URLs that define when and under what circumstances those actions should run.
+Triggers connect specific request patterns (like domains and paths) to the appropriate actions.
+Without an associated trigger, an action won't impact traffic.
 {: shortdesc}

-Triggers link specific request patterns (like domains and paths) to actions.
-Without an associated trigger, an action won't impact traffic.

 ## Edge function actions
 {: #edge-function-actions}